-Founding Director Mr Watkins plays a key role in the strategic direction of AFG.
-Across the past 25 years Mr Watkins has driven the company's tactical development of market-leading IT and Marketing divisions, which have long set the company apart from competitors.
-Mr Watkins is now stewarding the expansion of the AFG Business portfolio and will oversee the extraction of value from AFG's recent acquisition of a 30% stake in leading commercial property lender, Thinktank, through a seat on the lender's board.
-Mr Watkins is tasked with ensuring the opportunity to blend Thinktank's commercial property lending expertise with AFG's broad distribution and securitisation capabilities will deliver strategic value to both businesses.
-Mr Watkins is a former member of the Board of the Mortgage and Finance Association of Australia (MFAA).
+Mr Watkins is a founding Director of AFG and plays a key role in the strategic direction of the Company.
+For 26 years he has driven the company's tactical development of market-leading IT and marketing divisions.
+Mr Watkins is also on the board of Thinktank, a leading commercial property lender in which AFG holds a 32.81 per cent stake.
+He is tasked with overseeing the opportunity to blend Thinktank's commercial property lending expertise with AFG's broad distribution and securitisation capabilities, to deliver strategic value to both businesses.
+Mr Watkins is also a former board member of the industry's peak national body representing the sector, the Mortgage and Finance Association of Australia (MFAA).